-Where video conferencing technology helps best - and why banks should keep using it in the post-pandemic era
+Where does video conferencing technology helps best, and why should banks keep using it in the post-pandemic era?

 1. Cutting costs and boosting revenue.

 Running a branch office is expensive, accounting for half the operating costs of some banks according to McKinsey.
 Doing a combination of in-person and video meetings, both for internally and with customers, saves money on travel, office overhead costs, and employee expenses, along with operational costs such as recruitment.

 One of our bank customers was able to use branch-based video services to help them reduce their specialist recruitment costs, while increasing the efficiency of existing specialist staff by 200% to 300%.
 In some instances, sales conversions increased over 23%.
 This was attributed to a high-value product line within the bank (mortgages), meaning that the significant growth led to higher revenues overall.

 In the case of another customer, staff retention rates increased thanks to the introduction of optimized video solutions.
 This bank was experiencing employee turnover happening after approximately 18 months.
 Once specialists were given the option to take meetings virtually, the average turnover rate decreased significantly, with employees staying with the organization for approximately 36 months.
 A reduced employee turnover rate can result in lowered costs associated with onboarding and training, and more experienced employees are often in a better position to bring in higher revenue.